Hey, it's André (the co-founder of TLB, and author of ARM & SOI):

 A year later Digital Marketer (Ryan Deiss & Perry Belcher) discovered ARM, and integrated much of what I teach directly into their own monster business:

-9 years later, ARM is still considered by many to be the preeminent go-to training for email marketers who care about wanting to develop (earn) a real long-term relationship (bond) with their audience that has a very high “half-life”.
+ARM is still considered by many to be the preeminent go-to training for email marketers who care about wanting to develop (earn) a real long-term relationship (bond) with their audience that has a very high “half-life”.

 I'm currently creating the 4th Edition of ARM which should be ready in a few months (end of 2018).